-Barca exploits set pieces in 2-1 comeback win at Leganés
+Barca exploits set-pieces in comeback at Leganés, Bale booed

 Valencia’s Lee Kang-in struck the woodwork in injury time before Canales got the winner.

-The slip by Valencia comes four days before it hosts Chelsea in the Champions League.
+The slip by Valencia came four days before it hosts Chelsea in the Champions League.

 More AP soccer https://apnews.com/Soccer and https://twitter.com/AP_Sports